|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 10. GAME TIMES

 A. Each organization can decide the game order for their home games.
 All competitive level games must be played one after another.
 The Junior Pee Wee game must start or end the day when that day’s regular opponent does not have a Junior Pee Wee team.
-Each game starts no earlier than its’ scheduled time.

-B. As per P.I.A.A. rules, all game times will consist of four eight-minute quarters with a ten minute break at half time.
+B. As per P.I.A.A. rules, all game times will consist of four eight-minute quarters with a ten-minute break at half time.
 (Please note – current PIAA timing rules will be implemented - - - the clock will stop on all change of possessions)

 C. The first tackle game must start at the designated time.
 If it is not started on time the Officials will start the game clock and penalize the home team for delay of game.